MorganeFanon/Presentation/README.md

 [Have a look at my LinkedIn account](https://www.linkedin.com/in/morgane-fanon/)
 ## _Currently studying Web Development at Becode_

 Hi there, my name is Morgane !
-I'm a belgian coming from a small village in the province of Liège.
-I've been living in Brussels for 11 years now.  just started studying coding at Becode.
-I'm a creative person whose passions are watching great classics  of cinema, music , taking pictures, and reading.
+I'm a belgian coming from a small village in South of Belgium.
+I've been living in Brussels for 11 years now.
+I've now been at BeCode for 7 months and I love it !!!
+I'm a creative person who's always happy to learn new skills.

 ## 3 most surprising skills about me:
-- I play the piano
+- I play the piano 🎹
-- I can cook very good "boulets à liégeoise"
+- I can cook very good "boulets à liégeoise".
+A great culinary specialty of my region! 🍴
-- I can speak Dutch, English and French
+- French is my mothertongue but I can also speak Dutch 🚲 and  English 🎩.
+I'm also currently learning Italian 🍝

 ## 3 things I like the most in this universe:
-- chilling with my friends
+- chilling with my friends 🍸
-- riding my bike
+- riding my bike 🚲, running 🏃 and practicing yoga 🙆‍♀️
-- discovering new places and countries
+- discovering new places and countries 🌅

 ## The ojectives I want to achieve as a developer during Becode
 I would like to do my best and test my limits.
 I think Becode is a great environment to learn about yourself and I hope to discover new skills,  including those related to teamwork and helping others.